Vigilance after the transfer

 Thank you for taking the time to read this guidance document.
 As an NEU representative you play a vital role in ensuring that teachers have a voice in the workplace.
 We hope you find the role enjoyable and rewarding, and please remember that any contribution to ensuring the continued success of your union is greatly appreciated.

 You will find more information and support materials to help you carry out your role as a representative in the NEU Reps Guide which, if you don’t already have a copy, should be available from your local branch secretary.
-It can also be accessed on the NEU website –

 By working together we can make a difference!